2018ugee/students-CRUD/README.md

 ### Go to `/update/<id>` To update student with particular ID.

 ### Go to `/delete/<id>` To delete student with particular ID from list.

+### info.log file has logged request and response.